 On-the-Job Training involves supervised, real-life practice in the current job usually at the worksite.

-Frequency with which worker's wages are calculated and paid; usually weekly, biweekly, semimonthly, or monthly.
+Frequency with which worker's wages are calculated and paid.
+Examples of the most common pay periods are as follows: weekly, biweekly, semimonthly, or monthly.

 Work paid for at a fixed rate (piece-rate) per piece of work done.

 A prediction or estimate of an actual value in a future time period.
 For employment it is based on a time series or for a situation it is based on a cross-section of data.
 Forecast, prediction and projection are typically used interchangeably.
 Projections of employment are based on historical employment and economic indicators input into mathematical models with national, state and local trends factored into the overall model.

 A statistical term describing a division of observations into four defined intervals based upon the values of the data and how they compare to the entire set of observations.

 Quarterly Census of Employment and Wages (QCEW)